 We Memphians have a little swagger in our step.
 Our town is home to world famous music, the best food, and that little something extra that pushes us over the edge.

-Memphis is where Elvis got his start and B.B.
+Some Memphis facts: it is where Elvis got his start and B.B.
 King earned his crown.
 It’s a place of artistic convergence, where Justin Timberlake and Al Green found their sound, and Beale Street lights call out to creatives from across the country.

 The Bluff City is more than that.
 Memphis has soul, absolute sincerity and a strong sense of self.